avinashbarnwal/stepwisereg/README.md

 Idea is to build like R-Stepwise having null and full models formula.

-I am also added complete example in code.py using test_data.csv .
+I have also added complete example in code.py using test_data.csv .
 Here dependent variable is "OS_MONTHS" and we can change it based on dataset.